jywu20/Notes/Computer Science/Logic and PLT/Isabelle.md

 ## Why HOL: its relation with weak set theories

+The HOL formalism has been documented [here](https://hol-theorem-prover.org/docs/trindemossen-2/Logic/syntax).
+The formalism looks reasonable for someone trained in elementary mathematics, perhaps more reasonable than ZFC: we have "individuals" i.e. "dots" to represent abstract mathematical objects whose internal structures we're not interested in, and we have true and false and also equality, on top of which we can build functions and prove things about them.
+But the actual strength of this intuitive environment is not per se intuitive.

+We note that unlike Coq and many other dependent type provers, HOL is classical, just like Lean, which has a constructivist core calculus but its ecosystem has been built on top of classical axioms.
+A brief summary on why a classical logic is preferable in formalizing ordinary mathematics can be found in arXiv 1804.07860.

 The relation between HOL - Higher Order Logic, in its modern sense - and (classical) CIC and set theory has been discussed [here](Why%20Lean.md).
 Long story short, HOL (with axioms of infinity and choice) is equivalent to Mac Lane set theory, in terms of proof theoretic strength and consistency, and hence is a good foundation of concrete mathematics.